December 8, 2022

 Install Google Analytics 4 with Google Tag Manager

-If you had Universal Analytics installed via gtag.js, you will be already getting some data to your GA4 property.
+If you had Universal Analytics installed via gtag.js, you would already get some data to your GA4 property.
 But if you’re like me (who’s using Google Tag Manager), you will need to do some additional steps.

 At the top-right corner, you will see the tracking ID of your new property.
 Copy it.
 We’ll need to use it in Google Tag Manager.